-At Kostopolous Law Group we routinely handle identity theft and all other criminal cases throughout Chicago.
-Attorney Gus Kostopoulos is a former prosecutor who will use his experience to protect your freedom.
-Call us today for a free consultation.
+At Kostopolous Law Group we routinely handle identity theft cases.
+Chicago identity theft attorney Gus Kostopoulos is a former prosecutor who will use his experience to protect your freedom.
+Call our Chicago office today for a free consultation.

 Identity theft is basically a new classification of white-collar financial fraud crimes that normally involve accessing another person’s bank account, or using other financial information, without permission.
 Like other property crimes, authorities at both the law enforcement and prosecutorial level are very aggressive in this area, and as a result, defendants are nearly always charged with the most serious offense that the facts in the case can arguably support.
 Regardless of how it is charged, identity theft is always at least a Class 3 felony.